This list is meant as a guide only. Students may take any core course as an IR elective course if they have satisfied all other required courses.

 INTRL-GA 1900.
 4 points.

 This course is designed to introduce graduate students to the core concepts, issues, and theories of the world economy.
 The focus will be on how changes in the world economy affect politics within and among states.
-Throughout the course we will be taking a political economy view: that economic policy is the outcome of bargaining between interest groups in the political arena.
-As such politics and economics are never far apart—the economics identifies the potential gainers and losers; the politics determines who wins the contest.
+Throughout the course, we will be taking a political economy view: that economic policy is the outcome of bargaining between interest groups in the political arena.
+As such politics and economics are never far apart—the economics identifies the potential gainers and losers; the politics determine who wins the contest.
 Our objective is to gain a thorough understanding of the politics of international trade, international monetary relations, international finance, and globalization.

 IR Required Courses

 This course is designed to help students write at an expert level in the field of International Relations and is required for all MA in IR students.
 This course enhances and refines students’ critical writing and reading skills for the study, and practice, of International Relations.
 Students will extend their abilities to write clearly, coherently, and fluently by incorporating analysis into their writing.
 Vocabulary, outlining, summary/synthesis, and critiquing skills will be reinforced.
 Students will apply college standards of proper rhetoric by choosing subjects and modes appropriate for the intended audience and purpose.
 Each student will choose a topic for a major research paper that will require careful analysis of readings and implementation of documentation techniques.
 Students will demonstrate basic principles of unity, coherence and support in essay writing with applied principles of revision through prewriting, outlining, drafting, revising, editing, and proofreading.